seed-run/homepage/_docs/configuring-stage-variables.md

     MESSAGE:
       production: "This is production environment"
       dev: "This is development environment"
-      newBranch: "This is beta environment"
+      alpha: "This is alpha environment"

 provider:
   name: aws